-As at September 30, 2019, the Company had a working capital surplus of \$5,044 as compared to a working capital surplus of \$2,307 as at September 30, 2018.
-The increase in working capital surplus is attributable to the proceeds from the Financing, the exercise of stock options and the increase in value of marketable securities offset by spending on exploration activities, general and administrative expenses and payment of payables during the year ended September 30, 2019.
+As at September 30, 2020, the Company had a working capital surplus of \$4,616 as compared to a working capital surplus of \$5,044 as at September 30, 2019.
+The decrease in working capital surplus is attributable to the spending on exploration activities, general and administrative expenses and payment of payables, as well as the decrease in value of marketable securities during the year ended September 30, 2020.

-The fair value of the Company's NexGen investment decreased by \$17,245 as the NexGen closing bid price decreased from \$2.60 on September 30, 2018 to \$1.71 on September 30, 2019.
-The Company recorded an impairment on its equity investment in Toro as the carrying value exceeded the market value and the market value showed a declining trend over the fiscal year.
+The Company's equity investment in Toro decreased by \$4,216 during the year ended September 30, 2020, primarily due to an impairment recorded as at March 31, 2020 as the carrying value exceeded the market value and the market value showed a declining trend over the period.